ryran/xsos/README.md

 THINGS THAT MIGHT SURPRISE YOU
 -------

-* `xsos` does some pretty intensive color-formatting to make the output more easily-readable (can be disabled with `-x` or `--nocolor`).
+* xsos does some pretty intensive color-formatting to make the output more easily-readable (can be disabled with `-x` or `--nocolor`).
-  * If you like the color but need to use a pager, pipe to `more` or `less -R`
+  * If you like the color but need to use a pager, use the `--less` (`-y`) or `--more` (`-z`) options to auto-pipe output to `less -SR` or `more`.
   * There are multiple environment variables for managing the colors.
 You don't need to modify the script itself.
 See [the original commit comment](/ryran/xsos/commit/0c05168d3729d44f4ddf07269b33105f85a306de#commitcomment-2133859) for documentation.
-* `xsos` can update itself via the internet in 10 seconds if run with `--update` or `-U`.
+* xsos can update itself via the internet in 10 seconds if run with `--update` or `-U`.
   * Set environment variable `XSOS_UPDATE_CONFIRM` to "`n`" if you don't want `--update` to prompt for confirmation.
-* When printing disk info with `-d/--disks`, `xsos` automatically detects linux software raid (md) devices and hides their components.
+* When printing disk info with `-d/--disks`, xsos automatically detects linux software raid (md) devices and hides their components.
 The `multipath` command is also consulted to print info about native multipathd devices.
 All LUNs that are part of a dm-multipath map are also hidden from the disk output.
+* You can use the `--unit` (`-u`) option to change how `/proc/meminfo` and `/proc/net/dev` are parsed -- displaying units in anything from bytes up to tebibytes.
 * There are a bunch of environment variables that you can use to tweak behavior.
 See [the original commit comment](/ryran/xsos/commit/0c05168d3729d44f4ddf07269b33105f85a306de#commitcomment-2133859) for documentation.
 * When printing info on pci net devices (`-l/--lspci`), `xsos` simplifies the net output in an intelligent way.
 Example: